mongodb/docs/source/includes/install-hosted-server.rst

 - MongoDB 2.2.0 or later.

-Also the system that runs Hosted MMS have a local SMTP server (e.g. Postfix, Exim, Sendmail,) However, you may configure Hosted MMS to send mail via other providers including Gmail and Sendgrid.
+Also the system that runs On-Prem MMS have a local SMTP server (e.g. Postfix, Exim, Sendmail,) However, you may configure On-Prem MMS to send mail via other providers including Gmail and Sendgrid.

-Hosted MMS has the following *optional* dependency.
+On-Prem MMS has the following *optional* dependency.

 A Twilio API account for SMS alerting integration.